Graylog2/documentation/pages/reporting/usage.rst

 =======

-As the background generation of reports may fail, the Report History page can help you finding out if there was some error while generating and sending a report in the background.
+As the background generation of reports may fail, the Report History page can help you discover if there were any errors while generating and sending a report in the background.

 To open the Report history page for a report, click on the "More actions" button